OpenCollarTeam/opencollarteam.github.io/docs/Remote.md

+---
+layout: home
-# OpenCollar Remote
+title: The OpenCollar Remote
+---
-You can get your OpenCollar Remote from either [Social Partner Location](https://opencollar.cc/OpenCollar-Social-Partner-Locations) -- look for a box near the OpenCollar vendor !
+You can get your OpenCollar Remote from your [Social Partner Location](https://opencollar.cc/OpenCollar-Social-Partner-Locations) -- look for a box near the OpenCollar vendor !

+The OpenCollar Remote is an HUD that lets an owner open and operate the wearers' collars from his HUD.

 When you add the Remote to an HUD point you get this image on your screen.
 This page will go through each icon left to right, top to bottom.
 <div style="width: 100%; text-align: center;">